Tim Metcalfe: Storylines

-Sally later buys Lloyd Mullaney's (Craig Charles) share of the StreetCars taxi firm for Tim, with Tim working alongside co-owner Steve McDonald (Simon Gregson), sparking a new friendship.
-Sally is elected a local councillor for Weatherfield but her snobbish behaviour puts a strain on her and Tim's marriage, so he begins to brew his own beer, which becomes very successful with the residents.
-When Steve discovers that Will Chatterton (Leon Ockenden) kissed his wife Michelle Connor (Kym Marsh), Tim fights with Will for Steve as his arm is in a sling.
+Later, Sally buys Lloyd Mullaney's (Craig Charles) share of the StreetCars taxi firm for Tim.
+Tim works alongside co-owner Steve McDonald (Simon Gregson), sparking a new friendship.
+Sally is elected local councillor for Weatherfield but her snobbish behaviour puts a strain on her marriage, so Tim starts brewing his own beer, which becomes successful with the residents.
+When Steve discovers that Will Chatterton (Leon Ockenden) kissed his wife Michelle Connor (Kym Marsh), Tim fights with Will, on Steve's behalf, as Steve's arm is in a sling.

-In March 2018, Tim becomes instrumental in exposing the crimes perpetuated by Anna's rapist and Eileen's husband: Pat Phelan (Connor McIntyre).
-He first manages to entrap Phelan in admitting to his role in the "Calcutta Street" flats scam project, though is unable to get Phelan to confess to framing Anna for pushing their daughter's boyfriend - Seb Franklin (Harry Visinoni) - off a ladder as well as killing both Michael Rodwell (Les Dennis) and Luke Britton (Dean Fagan).
-However, the truth about Phelan is publicly revealed when Gary and Seb - while seeking to uncover the gun Phelan used to kill Luke - end up unearthing the bodies of Phelan's two other murdered victims: Michael's surrogate son Andy Carver (Oliver Farnworth) and Phelan's ex-business partner Vinny Ashford (Ian Kelsey).
-Upon learning from Gary about this, Tim alerts Eileen about Phelan's crimes and he along with her best friend Liz McDonald (Beverley Callard) race over to the cottage where the pair are stating at - where they are relieved to find Eileen safe and that Phelan is presumed dead.
-The following day, Tim informs most of the residents about Phelan's crimes as the police descend into Weatherfield.
+In March 2018, Tim becomes instrumental in exposing crimes perpetuated by Anna's rapist, and Eileen's husband, Pat Phelan (Connor McIntyre).
+Tim entraps Phelan into admitting to his role in the "Calcutta Street" scam.
+He is unable to get Phelan to confess to framing Anna for pushing their daughter's boyfriend—Seb Franklin (Harry Visinoni)—off a ladder, or for killing both Michael Rodwell (Les Dennis) and Luke Britton (Dean Fagan).

+The whole truth about Phelan is revealed when Gary and Seb search for the gun Phelan used to kill Luke, and end up unearthing the bodies of Phelan's two other murdered victims: Michael's surrogate son Andy Carver (Oliver Farnworth) and Phelan's ex-business partner Vinny Ashford (Ian Kelsey).
+When Tim learns of this from Gary, he alerts Eileen about Phelan's crimes.
+Tim and Eileen's best friend Liz McDonald (Beverley Callard) race over to the cottage where Gary and Seb are staying.
+They are relieved to find Eileen safe and that Phelan is presumed dead.
+The following day, as police descend on Weatherfield, Tim informs the street of Phelan's crimes.

-In December 2019, Tim discovers he is a bigamist as he is already married to a woman called Charlie Wood (Siân Reeves) following a wedding in Las Vegas in 2004, making his marriage to Sally invalid.
-After a lot of persuasion, Charlie finally signs the divorce papers so he can marry Sally.
-Sally wanted to keep Tim's bigamy a secret from the street, but was furious to find that everyone knew and almost split up with Tim over it; they reconciled soon after and was divorced from Charlie in mid-2020.
-Tim and Sally married in October 2020.
+In December 2019, Tim discovers he is already married to a woman called Charlie Wood (Siân Reeves) following a wedding in Las Vegas in 2004, making him a bigamist, and his marriage to Sally invalid.
+After ample persuasion, Charlie signs divorce papers so Tim can legally marry Sally.
+Sally tries to keep Tim's bigamy a secret from the street, but is furious to find that everyone knew.
+Sally almost splits with Tim over the scandal, but by mid 2020 they reconcile, and marry for the second time, in October 2020.